PelionIoT/pelion-ready-example/README.md

 1. When the download completes, the firmware is verified.
 If everything is OK, the firmware update is applied.

-## Testing
+## Testing Configurations

-### Requirements

-Simple Mbed Cloud Client tests rely on the Python SDK to test the end to end solution.
+Simple Mbed Cloud Client provides Greentea tests to test your platform.
+In `mbed_app.json` there is an example configuration to pass to these tests, which include the following parameters:

-To install the Python SDK:
-`pip install mbed-cloud-sdk`

-**Note:** The Python SDK requires Python 2.7.10+ / Python 3.4.3+, built with SSL support.

-### Setup

-1. Include the `mbed_cloud_dev_credentials.c` developer certificate in your application.
-For detailed instructions [see the documentation](https://cloud.mbed.com/docs/current/connecting/provisioning-development-devices.html#creating-and-downloading-a-developer-certificate).

-2. Set an environment variable on the host machine called `MBED_CLOUD_API_KEY` which is valid for the account that your device will connect to.
-For instructions on how to generate an API key, please [see the documentation](https://cloud.mbed.com/docs/current/integrate-web-app/api-keys.html#generating-an-api-key).

-3. In your reference application, change the following parameters in `mbed_app.json` to the parameters specific to your platform:

 ```json
 "test-connect-header-file": {